Gibson Hummingbird: Eric Church Hummingbird Dark

 In 2016, Gibson produced a limited number of "Hummingbird Dark" guitars which are slightly thinner than a standard Hummingbird, use a black translucent finish, a red-filled pickguard, and carry the signature of country artist Eric Church.

 Hummingbird Silver Burst

 In 2007, Gibson produced a small batch of silver burst Hummingbird.

 Hummingbird, Fuller's Vintage Edition

 In 2008 Gibson also released a very few Hummingbird Modern Classics with a Vintage Sunburst finish, the same finish seen on a J-45 Standard.
 The Gibson label found on the inside of this Hummingbird says "Hummingbird, Fuller's Vintage Edition".
 All the other specifications, such as materials and tuning keys, are the same as the specifications of the standard model.

-Special Models
+Special models

 Artist

 The Hummingbird Artist model is quite different.
-It is an Guitar Center exclusive release.
+It is a Guitar Center exclusive release.
 It has the body shape and forward shifted bracing of the Songwriter, only in mahogany.
 It does not have a Hummingbird pickguard (it uses a modern sculpted pickguard instead).
 An L.R.
 Baggs Element Active pickup system is also installed.
 This model has a washed heritage cherry finish.